reimagined/hacker-news-resolve/README.md

 Implement a read side.

-The simplest way to store users is to have an array of users.
+The simplest way to store users is using a users array.

 ```js
 // ./common/read-models/graphql/collections/users.js